Thao-V/CS571-2023-05-Extra-Project/README.md

 # CS571-2023-05-Extra-Project
+# Extra Project
 ## Build an e-comerce system to satisfy the following conditions
 * There are two types of users in the system, admin and customer.
-* Customers can do the following actions:
+1. Customers can do the following actions:
 - Sign Up
 - Sign In
 - View list of products